Wednesday, December 4, 2024

-Some worry that if they don't achieve by a certain age, they will never achieve it.
+Some worry that if they don’t achieve success by a certain age, they will never achieve it.
 Fortunately, these 10 African American people did not allow this fear to get in their way and enjoyed resounding success after 50.

 1. Dawn M. Blackman